This is a weird song. Maybe it’s fitting that it now has a weird video to go with it.

-if we lived in some bizarro world in which i had a record company behind me and they wanted me to release singles, i would probably push for this to be the first single off of THE ANGLE OF BEST DISTANCE, because it doesn’t sound much like anything else on the album — and that’s just the kind of backwards anti-promotional thing that appeals to me.
+If we lived in some bizarro world in which I had a record company behind me and they wanted me to release singles, I would probably push for this to be the first single off of THE ANGLE OF BEST DISTANCE, because it doesn’t sound much like anything else on the album — and that’s just the kind of backwards anti-promotional thing that appeals to me.

-the song began as little more than an improvised bass part. i called it “doomy bass” and had no idea what to do with it. a month after recording that initial part, i added some electric guitar and drums. it still didn’t feel like a song, even after i wrote some lyrics about jesus driving an electric car. what finally gave the thing some much-needed direction was coming up with a completely different vocal melody, and singing it like i was trying to channel ian curtis.
+The song began as little more than an improvised bass part.
+I called it “Doomy Bass” and had no idea what to do with it.
+A month after recording that initial part I added some electric guitar and drums.
+It still didn’t feel like a song, even after I wrote some lyrics about Jesus driving an electric car.
+What finally gave the thing some much-needed direction was coming up with a completely different vocal melody and singing it like I was trying to channel Ian Curtis.

-As is often the case, I didn’t do a whole lot of editing; i cut out the less twisted moments, slowed down a few bits at the end to get the timing to line up with the song’s coda, and that was about it. i think the surreal images suit the music, in a weird way.
+As is often the case, I didn’t do a whole lot of editing.
+I cut out the less twisted moments, slowed down a few bits at the end to get the timing to line up with the song’s coda, and that was about it.
+I think the surreal images suit the music, in a weird way.

 So, in the past few weeks I’ve posted a bit of new music, a semi-controversial “opinion piece”, some swearing, some random silliness, and now here’s another one of those DIY music videos I make sometimes using public domain footage.
 About all that’s missing is a video progress report and a video that shows all the different elements of a song being recorded in the “studio”, and then I think this blog will just about be back on track.
 Took me long enough to get back in the groove.
 I still feel like holding off on bringing the progress reports back until ANGLE is ready to go, but at least most of the pieces are there.

 Almost forgot — viewer discretion is advised.
 This video contains nudity and some very strange sexual imagery.